leo-proger/leo-proger/README.md

 - **VK Music Downloader** – download music from VK.
 - **Yandex Music Downloader** – download music from Yandex Music.
+- **Schedule Sync** – parses your schedule from any website and adds it to your calendar.
+Custom parser for your platform.

 Interested?
 DM me on [Telegram](https://t.me/leo_proger).